shakshisingh067/Diageo-Corporate-Finance-Model/README.md

-# Diageo-Corporate-Finance-Model
-Capital Budgeting and Valuation Model for Diageo Investment Project

 # Diageo Corporate Finance Model

 This project presents an advanced corporate finance Excel model prepared for a potential Diageo-related case project.